August 8, 2025

 Abandoned cart email sequence

-Some shoppers may come to your store, add a few products to their cart and leave your site without purchasing your product for various reasons.
+We have many clients at ePlaybooks tell us how shoppers come to their store, add a few products to their cart, and leave their site without purchasing your product for various reasons.

 Abandoned cart email sequences are emails that can remind shoppers of what’s in their cart and prompt them to complete their purchase.